richardbaxterseo/postgrid-wp/readme.txt

 == Screenshots ==

-1. Posts grid in the editor
+1. PostGrid in the editor
 2. Block settings panel
 3. Frontend display